 Limitations are means by which a player can add to the rank value of a power (or powers), namely by accepting constraints on how that power (or the entire character) can function.
 A limitation that applies to one or more - but not all - of a character's powers is considered a power limitation.
 A limitation that applies to all of a character's powers, and/or the character as a whole, is considered a character limitation.

-When pondering limitations, consider the power ceiling the Gamemaster has declared for his game.
-If you have a power at rank value 50 and that's his ceiling, extremely limiting a power may not get you very far - while ruining your fun at the same time.
-If the Gamemaster allows one to exceed his cap via limitations, however, they might be a great way to help your character to stand out amongst other super humans!
+When pondering limitations, consider the power ceiling the Gamemaster has declared for his or her game.
+If you have a power at rank value 50 and that's their ceiling, extremely limiting a power may not get you very far - while ruining your fun at the same time.
+If the Gamemaster allows one to exceed this cap via limitations however, they might be a great way to help your character to stand out amongst other super humans!

 Limitations come in four basic strengths.